 Let me explain.
 Despite scare stories to the contrary from both certain sections of the media and from the far right in particular, in the 2011 Census Muslims accounted for a mere 4.4 percent of the entire population of Britain.
-This 1 in 25 of the population who happen to be Muslim typically live in England in densely populated urban locations; London, the Midlands and Yorkshire, for example.
-So while some places in these urban areas might be perceived to be "Muslim areas", these are greatly outnumbered by the vast swathes of the country where significant numbers of Muslims are either greatly outnumbered or just non-existent – places like Devon, Cornwall, Suffolk, Norfolk, Northumberland and elsewhere.
+This one in 25 of the population who happen to be Muslim typically live in England in densely populated urban locations: London, the Midlands, and Yorkshire, for example.
+So while some places in these urban areas might be perceived to be "Muslim areas," these are greatly outnumbered by the vast swaths of the country where significant numbers of Muslims are either greatly outnumbered or just nonexistent—places like Devon, Cornwall, Suffolk, Norfolk, Northumberland, and elsewhere.

 As such, Muslims are a relatively small minority in today's Britain.
 In fact, so small a percentage of the population are Muslims that, according to the 2011 Census, there are five times as many people in Britain who claim to have no religion whatsoever [25.7 percent] than there are Muslims [4.4 percent].
 The percentage of people who claim to have no religion is more than twice the size of all the people added together who adhere to any of Britain's minority religions.

 But that's things as they stand today.
 Those who fret that the UK will become a Muslim country are talking about the future, and they usually cite four main drivers.
 Can I get your thoughts on those?

 The first is conversion.
 Those on the far right fear more and more Brits will begin converting to Islam.